| Part 1: Introduction

 We visited the southern part of Poland and were wondering how

-the infrastructure and development level was.
+the infrastructure and development level were.
 More specifically in what

 state roads and motorways were and how much crime there was in the